cpbox/cpbox-docs/docs/en/pi-liang-gong-ju/ju-he-gui-ji.md

 ***

-## description: One-click safely consolidate tokens and assets scattered across multiple wallets to your main address

-# Batch Collection

-### Feature Overview
+# Overview

-This feature helps you transfer tokens from multiple wallets to a single designated wallet in one batch operation.
-We support all EVM chains as well as [Solana](https://www.cpbox.io/cn/solana/batch/collection), [SUI](https://www.cpbox.io/cn/sui/batch-collection-token), [TRON](https://www.cpbox.io/cn/tron/batch-collection-token), [TON](https://www.cpbox.io/cn/ton/batch-collection-token), APTOS, BTC, DOGE, Cosmos and other non-EVM architecture chains.

-### Aggregated Collection

 Aggregated Collection is an upgraded version of batch collection.
-This feature leverages the EIP-7702 protocol to help you transfer tokens from multiple wallets to a single designated wallet in one batch operation.
-This feature currently supports **BSC and Polygon only**.
+This feature leverages the EIP-7702 protocol to help you transfer tokens from multiple wallets to a single designated wallet all at once.
+This feature currently supports BSC and Polygon.
 Other EVM-related public chains will be gradually opened in the future.

-## Advantages of Aggregated Collection
+## Advantages of Aggregated Collection Compared to Traditional Collection

 * **No need to store gas fees in wallets** - Only the main wallet needs to pay gas fees uniformly.